mercuryoio/BAAS-API/Login/README.md

 **Steps:**

-1. Ask user about phone
+1. Ask user about phone.
+Please note that we don't work with some countries.
+You can get the list of available countries with [GET /lib/countries](https://u3-1-api.mrcr.io/v1.6/comm-docs/index.html#api-Public-PublicCountries)
+We recommend you to design a drop-down list of phone codes using this method.

 2. Use method [`POST /sdk-partner/sign-in`](https://u3-1-api.mrcr.io/v1.6/comm-docs/index.html#api-SDK-SDKLogin) to pass user's phone to Mercuryo API

 | Error  | Text | Description  |